 Business Licenses & Registration

-In 2006, an Occupational License Tax was established in Pendleton County at the rate of .5%.
+In 2006, an Occupational License Tax was established in Pendleton County and is now 1.0% of Gross Wages.
 The Occupational Tax is a payroll tax accessed on those employees receiving a W-2, which is withheld from employees’ gross wages through the employer and remitted on a Quarterly basis.
 (For Annual filing, an Administrative burden must be proven and the status then approved by the Tax Administrator.)
 An Account Number and tax returns will be provided by the Tax Administrator.

 City of Falmouth